medizininformatik-initiative/feasibility-deploy/Feasibility-Query.md

 ### Term Code Mapping (FHIR)

-This file contains the mappings from the codex criteria to FHIR resources.
+This file contains the mappings from the criteria to FHIR resources.
 It is used by the query translators in combination with the StructuredQuery input to convert each criterion into a search string.
 Each criterion is identified using the "code" and "system" attributes of the "key" attribute of each json criterion mapping object.
 Each object contains the following elements: